kstlv/docx2txt/README.md

 You can also use only first letters for commands: help, view, convert.

+## Issues

+- Special characters and lowercase Cyrillic letters were lost after a "convert" or "view" operation was performed on files with the `.odt` extension.
+Files with the `.docx` extension do not have this problem.

 ## How to Build

 1. Download and install [golang](https://go.dev/).